How to Use Your Fancy Vocabulary

 Find the words that would have served you, the words that would have swept out the filler and modifiers and nixed the slang you've grown out of.
 If Thesaurus.com or Google isn't helping, try this subreddit.

 Often you'll find that the words you're reaching for aren't even new; you may just need to focus on them so you can bring them to mind when needed.

 Once you've found the words that fill your gaps, you'll even impress yourself with your clarity and precision.

-5. When you're communicating through text, email, or any other written form, especially for work, sometimes the "perfect" word can be elusive, so switch strategies if it won't come to mind.
+5. When you're communicating through text, email, or any other written form, especially for work, sometimes the "perfect" word eludes you, so if it won't come to mind, switch strategies.
 Be willing to delete entire sentences to start over more clearly--as opposed to fiddling around trying to find an impressive word to go "right there."

 In fact, being concise is often way more effective than dropping a dazzling vocabulary word.
-Strip a sentence down to its bare bones if you really want it to resonate:
+If you need a sentence to resonate, strip it down to its bare bones.

 The simplest verbs, in particular, can move mountains.
 My favorites: fuel, render, and deter.
 (See more here.)